Overview

 Content

-• Basic histology of the heart, lungs and kidneys especially as it applies to function
+• Basic histology of the heart, lungs, and kidneys especially as it applies to function

-• Anatomy of the heart and circulation
+• Anatomy of the heart and circulation, lungs, thorax, and renal system

 • Intrinsic and extrinsic control of the cardiac cycle and the electrical conducting system of the heart